SylwiaBlinow/Cyclistic/README.md

 **Credibility of Data**
 The credibility and integrity of our data can be determined using the ROCCC system and find out if our data is:
--	Reliable -  it has a large sample size
+* Reliable -  it has a large sample size
--	Original  - this is the original dataset as collected and made available by Motivate International Inc.
+* Original  - this is the original dataset as collected and made available by Motivate International Inc.
--	Comprehensive - there is information about each ride trip: member status of bike-user, ride date and time, starting location and ending location of trip, duration of bike ride.
+* Comprehensive - there is information about each ride trip: member status of bike-user, ride date and time, starting location and ending location of trip, duration of bike ride.
 The data is unbiased and randomised where all other data is not covered: gender, age, race etc.
--	Current - it is relevant and up to date, thus indicating that the source refreshes its data regularly.
+* Current - it is relevant and up to date, thus indicating that the source refreshes its data regularly.
 The data is currently updated monthly.
 The dataset covered a whole year record in 2023 where this report is drafted in 2024.
--	Cted - the source has been vetted.
+-	Cited - the source has been vetted.
 The data integrity and credibility are sufficient to provide reliable and comprehensive insights for the team's analysis.